 Warm Lake Lodge is 26 miles East of Cascade, Idaho.
 Warm Lake is the largest natural lake in the Boise National Forest at an elevation of 5,300 feet above sea level, and it’s pristine location is picture perfect for any outdoor enthusiast.

 This location has been extremely popular for camping, fishing, hunting, hiking, and so much more!
 Wildlife in the area are active and include an abundance of moose, mule deer, black bear, elk, fox, and wolves.
 Large birds are present around the lake and include bald eagles and osprey.
 The fishing at Warm Lake is plentiful and contain rainbow, brook, lake, and bull trout as well as mountain whitefish and Kokanee salmon.

 Warm Lake Lodge & Resort was established in 1911 and is on Idaho’s national historic register.
-It is a family-friendly atmosphere and offers a restaurant and bar along with seven rental cabins for the 2020 season.
+It is a family-friendly atmosphere and offers a restaurant and bar along with seven rental cabins.
 We also provide five small dry campsites just 250 yards from the shore of the lake recommended for tents and small bumper pull trailers less then 30ft long-parking limited.